 For affiliate codes, the affiliate program often has tools to set up special tracking for you.
 For any other links you want to track, you can use a URL shortening service such as Bit.ly or a URL builder such a Google URL Builder, which you can then track in Google Analytics.

 Now that you have the data, what does it mean and what do you do with it?
 Your data only helps your business if you analyze and make decisions based on what it tells you.

 - What are your goals?
 Before you can interpret and respond to your data results, you first want to be clear on your goals.
 Your data is designed to tell you if you’re getting results, but it can only answer that question if you know what results you want.
 What are your goals for your website (More traffic?
 More sales?
 Email sign ups?)?
 What results are you looking for in your email campaigns?
 What are your goals on social media?

 - Assign numbers to your goals.
 “More” isn’t a great goal.
-If you’re traffic goes from 1000 a day to 1001 a day, that’s “more” but probably not what you meant.
+If your traffic goes from 1000 a day to 1001 a day, that’s “more” but probably not what you meant.
 Instead have specific goals, such as 10,000 more visitors a month, 1,000 new email subscribers a month, etc.

 - Collect data that helps you determine if you’re meeting your goals, and if so, what sources are working and not working to get your results.
 For example, you may find that you’re getting more sales from email than social media.
 You may discover your Pinterest page is driving more traffic than Twitter or Facebook.

 - Collect the other data above to help you understand the overall picture of your business.
 For example, you may be meeting your goals, but discover you have a high bounce rate on your website.
 Fixing that, you might be able to exceed your goals.